Have you ever got a big bag of lemons only to have half of them turn moldy? Here are three ways to preserve fresh lemons for future use.

-Some regions use salt to dry meat to use it in the winter times.
+Some regions use salt to dry meat to use it in winter.
 Sugar also is used for preserving, mainly fruits, either in the form of jams or candy.
-Honey was also used on wounds to prevent them from infection.
+People also used honey on wounds to prevent them from infection.

-Today we have refrigerators and freezer, so preserving lost its popularity.
-For folk who want to stay away from synthetic preservatives, these old recipes may come in handy.
+Today we have refrigerators and freezers, so preserving lost its popularity.
+However, these old recipes may come in handy for folk who want to stay away from synthetic preservatives.

 They should keep well in a cool place for months, as long as you keep them air-tight and use a clean utensil at each use.
 When in doubt, keep them refrigerated.
 They will keep for at least four months.
-I can’t give you an exact answer since we finish them before that.
+Unfortunately, I can’t give you an exact answer since we go through them faster than that.

 1) Honey lemons for your herbal teas